Huskies’ efforts to recruit Levi Onwuzurike out of Texas are starting to pay off

 - Seahawks coach Pete Carroll says everyone should cut Earl Thomas and his middle finger 'a little slack'

-- Pac-12 Power Rankings Week 5: Huskies back on top, and the fumbling of a targeting non-call vs. WSU
+- NHL executive committee unanimously recommends forwarding Seattle expansion bid to December vote

-“It’s huge,” Onwuzurike said Tuesday, when asked to described the football climate at Allen.
+“It’s huge,” Onwuzurike said Tuesday, when asked to describe the football climate at Allen.
 “It gets you ready for college.
 It’s mostly the coaching.
 At Allen, our coaches had us lifting the way we lift here.
 Everything was just on another level.”

-Washington co-defensive coordinator Pete Kwiatkowski went to another level to recruit Levi Onwuzurike to Seattle.
-From December 2015 and January 2016, Kwiatkowski flew to Texas every week during a six-week recruiting window to visit Onwuzurike in person at Allen.
+Washington co-defensive coordinator Pete Kwiatkowski went to another level to recruit Onwuzurike to Seattle.
+From December 2015 to January 2016, Kwiatkowski flew to Texas every week during a six-week recruiting window to visit Onwuzurike in person at Allen.

 It helped that UW played in the Heart of Dallas Bowl at the end of the 2015 season, and a few weeks after that bowl game — on Jan.
 20, 2016 — Kwiatkowski was pleasantly surprised to see a tweet from Onwuzurike announcing his commitment to the Huskies.